 LuxuryMUskoka Recommends: For additional info, and rates, and to make reservations, visit JW Marriott Muskoka

 Windermere House Resort, Windermere

-Windermere House had surprisingly humble roots considering its present day status as one of Ontario’s classiest boutique-style hotels.
+Windermere House had surprisingly humble roots considering its present-day status as one of Ontario’s classiest boutique-style hotels.
 Founded in 1870 as a family home, it expanded rapidly as ever-increasing numbers of sportsmen and vacationers descended upon the pretty village of Windermere by steamer.

 The ‘Lady of the Lake’, as this splendid Victorian-styled resort has affectionately come to be known, soon became the place for Toronto’s rich to stay when wanting to mingle with the in-crowd of cottagers who made Lake Rosseau their summer home.
-And so things remained until a tragic fire during filming of The Long Kiss Goodnight burned the resort to the ground.
+And so things remained until a tragic fire during the filming of The Long Kiss Goodnight burned the resort to the ground.

 Rebuilt in 1997 and then stunningly refurbished in 2008, the resort looks better than ever and has managed to retain its reputation as one of Muskoka’s classiest destinations.
 Its sumptuously decorated rooms and suites are some of the most luxurious in Muskoka.

 The lake views, regardless of where you happen to be in this top-rated Muskoka hotel, are simply stunning.
 But it’s from the huge porch that wraps around the main level of the building that you get that sense that Windermere House is still very special, and has lost nothing of her luster.
 The views are equally stunning from Windermere House’s fine dining establishment, the Rosseau Grill, as well as from the Windermere Pub & Patio, popular for its al fresco casual dining.

 LuxuryMUskoka Recommends: For additional info, and rates, and to make reservations, visit Windermere House Resort

 Port Cunnington Lodge, Dwight